 Stories from the Porch

 Bring your children out to the farm for a fun time!
-Reading of children’s stories start at 10:15 and 11 am followed with playtime in the barnyard until 12 pm.
+Reading of children’s stories start at 10:15 a.m. and 11 a.m. followed with playtime in the barnyard until noon.
 This summer we'll meet new animal friends and join in on their many adventures into the world around them.
 Pack a chair or blanket, listen to stories read by our storytellers, then enjoy playing on the farm.
 Snacks available for purchase.

 Come in your jammies, bring your blankets and join us for a peaceful farmyard evening.
 Listen to a bedtime story and say goodnight to the animals.
 Snacks available for purchase.